cognisant/Docs.DevelopmentProcess/README.md

 ### Discovery

-To request new software functionality or report a problem with a software system, users can add cards to the **Software Development** [Trello](#Trello) board using a web form, hosted internally on the Intranet.
+To request new software functionality or report a problem with a software system, users can add cards to the [Software Development][Software Development](docs/Trello#software-development-boards) Trello board using a web form, hosted internally on the Intranet.
 This form asks users to provide:

 - A title
 - A description
 - A proposed solution (optional)
 - The impact on the business

-When a user submits information using this form, a card is created in the **Inbox** list on the **Software Development** Trello board containing all the information they provided, along with their name and email address.
+When a user submits information using this form, a card is created in the **Inbox** list on the [Software Development][Software Development](docs/Trello#software-development-boards) Trello board containing all the information they provided, along with their name and email address.

 The team may also manually add cards to Trello at the request of management.
 When this happens, cards should follow the same format as above.

 ### Triage

-From time to time, the team goes through all the cards in the **Inbox** list on the **Software Development** [Trello](#Trello) board, to determine whether or not each idea adds value.
+From time to time, the team goes through all the cards in the **Inbox** list on the [Software Development][Software Development](docs/Trello#software-development-boards) Trello board, to determine whether or not each idea adds value.

 If an idea is valuable, it gets moved to the **Idea Backlog** list.
 Otherwise, a comment is left on the card explaining the decision, and the card is archived.